ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 - [Webpacker](https://github.com/rails/webpacker) is a gem that helps connecting Rails with Webpack.
 - [Sprockets](https://github.com/rails/sprockets), like Webpack, is an assets bundler and runs on Ruby.
 - [Sprockets-Rails](https://github.com/rails/sprockets-rails) is the gem that connects Rails with Sprockets.
+- [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) is the term used by Rails to refer to the use of Sprockets-Rails to handle assets.

 > There are more solutions for this like *Rollup*, *Parcel* or *Browserify*.
 I won't cover those here.